What does it mean to be a Dreamer?

 Act With Confidence

 Take yourself seriously.
 You're just as capable as anyone else.
 I don’t care if you’re a beginner or you’ve been writing for twenty years.
 If you know something, speak about it confidently.
 We can all learn from you.
-If you don’t know something, know that isn’t a weakness.
-Everyone has different strengths, and one of the great things about our community is the perspectives that each Dreamer brings to it.
+If you don’t know something, know that this isn’t a weakness.
+Everyone has different strengths, and one of the great things about our community is the unique perspective that each Dreamer brings to it.

 Develop your ability to sustain effort without immediate gratification.
 Don’t expect things to come easily, but appreciate when they do.
 Not everyone begins calligraphy with the same predispositions.
 Use common sense and try to solve problems with logic.
 Work earnestly to employ the feedback given by others.
 Reap your progress from the sweat of your brow.

-Lead with Integrity
+Lead With Integrity

 Everyone makes mistakes.
 Own up to them early and often.
 Accept criticism with humility and learn to thank people for having the courage to share it with you.
 Think before you speak when emotion is involved.
 Stand behind your words, but never double-down when you’re wrong.
 Be the person you’d be proud to call your friend.